zoometh/iconr/paper.md

 The inherent variability of ancient iconography has led to considerable problems in its study, drastically limiting the possibility to draw a synthesis of humankind's symbolism at a large scale and over the long-term:

  + Proximities between the graphic units are not precisely quantified.
-Graphical units are attached to sub-areas of the supports (e.g. top of the rock, neck of the pottery, centre of the stelae).
+Graphical units are attached to sub-areas of the support (e.g. upper part of the rock, neck of the pottery, centre of the stelae).
  + Unexplicit spatial groupings of graphical units -- like graphical units grouped into *figures*, *figures* grouped into *patterns*, *patterns* grouped into *motives*, etc. -- introduce tedious number of groups and hinder their sistematic analysis.
  + Consistency, proximities and relationships between these groups are often implicit and not quantified.
  + Studies develop their own descriptive vocabularies, singular relationships of grouping, and idosyncratic methods at site-dependent or period-dependent scales.

 `iconr` is an R package designed to offer a greater normalization of quantitative indexes for iconography studies [@Alexander08; @HuetAlexander15; @Huet18a].
 It is grounded in graph theory and spatial analysis to offer concepts and functions for modeling prehistoric iconographic compositions and preparing them for further analysis (clustering, typology tree, Harris diagram, etc.).
 The main principle of the `iconr` package is to consider any iconographic composition (here, 'decoration') as a geometric graph of graphical units.
 Geometric graphs are also known as *planar graph* or *spatialized graphs*.
 Graphical units are decorated surfaces (`POLYGONS`) modeled as nodes (`POINTS`).
 Separable graphical units showing a main graphical content (e.g. an anthropomorph) are considered as *main* nodes.
 Graphical units showing a specification of a *main* node (e.g. a sword handed by this anthropomorph) are considered as *attribute* nodes.
-Each pair of *main* nodes, that one thinks contemporary, sharing a border (*birel*: touches) of their Voronoi cells, are connected by an undirected edge (`LINES`).
+Each pair of *main* nodes that one thinks contemporary that share a border (*birel*: touches) of their Voronoi cells, are connected by an undirected edge (`LINES`).

 <center>